top of page

 Insurance companies look at several factors when determining eligibility for wind insurance discounts:

 • Roof shape & materials: Hip roofs generally hold up better in high winds than gable styles.
-And choosing impact-resistant shingles or metal roofing can give you extra protection during storms.
+Choosing impact-resistant shingles or metal roofing can give you extra protection during storms.

 • Roof-to-wall connections: Upgrading to hurricane straps or clips adds serious strength to how your roof is attached—helping your whole structure stay together in strong winds.